 Submitted questions and answers are subject to review and editing, and may or may not be selected for posting, at the sole discretion of Toptal, LLC.

-Connie Kwan is a fractional chief product officer from Silicon Valley who works with product-led B2B organizations.
-Her 16 years of product leadership experience spans AI, blockchain, digital health, energy, hard tech, and software (Atlassian, MSFT, CY, SPWR).
-As a CPO, she's led teams in design, marketing, product, and customer support.
-She advises CEOs and product leaders at Seed and Series-C startups on building product-led organizations and solving product strategy and execution challenges.Show More
+Connie Kwan is a storyteller and fractional chief product officer from Silicon Valley who works with B2B SaaS companies.
+Her 17 years of product leadership experience spans AI, crypto and blockchain, digital health, energy, hard tech, and software (Atlassian, MSFT, CY, SPWR).
+Connie's held CPO roles in multiple companies and she advises CEOs on becoming product-led.
+Think of her as your fractional CPO and sounding board for areas of design, marketing, product, and engineering.Show More

 Greg is a seasoned product strategy consultant and trainer with nearly 20 years of experience shipping digital enterprise products at IBM, Microsoft, and SAP.
 He is also a global expert on delivering complex products and solutions at an enterprise scale.Show More